Tony177/NetworkSecurity-Project/README.md

 And we don't have any access to the Web network

-# Instruction how to do it
+# Instruction: what to do
 1. Footprinting: gather information online about the organization
 2. Scanning: scan vulnerable point of access
 3. Enumeration: probing more intrusive of vulnerable services